-Revenues and gross profit decreased in the second quarter of 2024 and the first six months of 2024 compared with the respective 2023 periods, primarily due to substantially lower natural gas and oil prices and changes in pricing estimates.
-The second quarter of 2023 included \$1.4 million of settlement income related to the Company's ownership interest in certain mineral rights.
+Revenues and gross operating profit decreased increased in the second third quarter of 2024 and the first six nine months of 2024 compared with the respective 2023 periods, primarily due to substantially lower an increase in oil and natural gas and revenue as a result of higher production volumes.
+Increased oil prices and changes production volumes are mainly related to an acquisition that closed during the fourth quarter of 2023.
+These improvements were partially offset by a reduction in pricing estimates.
+The second quarter other revenues, primarily coal royalty income.
+In addition, revenues during the first nine months of 2023 included \$1.4 million of settlement income related to the Company's ownership interest in certain mineral rights.

-Operating profit increased in the second quarter of 2024 and the first six months of 2024, as the Company recognized a \$4.5 million gain on the sale of land related to legacy operations.
+income.
+Operating profit increased in the second quarter of 2024 and the first six nine months of 2024 as the Company recognized included a \$4.5 million gain on the sale of land related to legacy operations.